 Product and brand consideration – If you want to showcase your products and grab the attraction of a person towards your brand

-Brand awareness and reach – if you want to create the reach to huge audience and create the awareness about your brand, product or service
+Brand awareness and reach – if you want to create the reach to a huge audience and create awareness about your brand, product or service

 App promotion – if you want more app download and users.

-In many of the cases, advertisers look forward to generate leads from website traffic.
+In many of the cases, advertisers look forward to generating leads from website traffic.
 Define your campaign objective, so that you can accurately track your return on investment (ROI)

 Step 4: Naming of campaign is very much important so campaigns can be easily distinguished.